\1\n \1

 Frequently Asked Questions

 This converter supports PNG, JPG/JPEG, WebP, BMP, GIF, ICO, and TIFF formats.
 You can convert between any combination of these formats.
-WebP offers the best compression for web use, while PNG is ideal for images requiring transparency.
+WebP offers the best compression for web use, while PNG is images requiring transparency.

 Yes!
 You can drag and drop or select multiple files at once for batch conversion.
 All images will be converted to your chosen target format, and you can download them individually or all at once as a ZIP archive.
 There's no limit on the number of files - it depends on your device's available memory.